vaisala-oss/sofp-core/api-design/README.md

 Parameters and values defined in the OpenAPI description.
 The ```timeSeries``` operation is at the end of the URL, because the available parameters and their allowed values may depend on the dataset and the collection.
-Would return two MeasureTimeSeriesObservation features (one for each observed property) realised from the backing datacube using the query parameters.
+Would return two MeasureTimeSeriesObservation features (one for each observed property).